houjimmy/Py3-Bitmessage/README.md

 At the moment, I'm using PyCharm and Python 2to3 as tools.
 If you know something better or something that can make my life easier, please send me a message.

 You are welcome to help me (seriously, I'm not very sure about what I am doing.
 I IMPLORE YOU!!!).
 Message me in BM-NBJ74QmJCct5i9F8aHtQBdNGcv8QGYDY .
+Our fork development channel is BM-2cVp51viwgf23cC6dt4jr9pSw1wfmHAaY1 , the Name/Passphrase is "py3bitmessage" (without the "").

-I am also in the bitmessage development chan, BM-2cWy7cvHoq3f1rYMerRJp8PT653jjSuEdY .
+I am also in the official bitmessage development chan, BM-2cWy7cvHoq3f1rYMerRJp8PT653jjSuEdY .
 See you all!

 Everything from this point is from the old repository.